holochain/docs-pages/src/pages/references/glossary.md

 #### Mutual sovereignty

 The relationship between the autonomy of the individual and the collective intentions of the group.
 A successful [commons](#commons) finds a healthy tension between these opposites.
-Holochain's design is based on this principle, empowering [participants](#participant) to control their own identity and responses to their peers by equipping each of them with a full copy of the application.
-The application constitutes the group's rules and norms, formalized as executable code in its [DNA](#dna) modules, so by running the application a participant consents to become a member of the group.
+Holochain's design is based on this principle, empowering [participants](#participant) to control their own identity and responses to their peers by equipping each of them with a full copy of the application's code.
+This code constitutes a formal, executable definition of the group's rules and norms, as [DNA](#dna) modules, so by running the application a participant consents to become a member of the group and be bound by those rules and norms.

 #### Nearness

-The mathematical distance between two [addresses](#address) to each other in the [DHT](#distributed-hash-table-dht)'s [address space](#address-space).
+The mathematical distance between two [addresses](#address) to each other in the [DHT's](#distributed-hash-table-dht) [address space](#address-space).

 #### Neighbor